CSE Course Placement Advice

 Students new to computer science at UCSD often ask which course to enroll in first.
 It is important for each student to select the starting point that is right for them.
 A majority of CSE majors do not start in CSE 11, and these students are as successful as those who do start in CSE 11.
 Regardless of which of these courses you start with, you will be on track to complete the major.
 The following suggestions are rough guidelines based on prior experiences with our students:

-• Students who have not taken an object-oriented programming course, but might have taken other high school computing courses (including AP CSP) and are comfortable with using computers, should consider beginning with CSE 8A.
+• Students who are comfortable with computers and might have taken a high school programming course (including AP CSP), but are not yet very comfortable with basic programming constructs (variables, functions/methods, loops, conditionals, lists/arrays) should consider beginning with CSE 8A.

-To reiterate, these are merely suggestions, and regardless of which path you choose, you will be on track.
 For each track there is a defined plan to graduate in four years.
-Ultimately, it is up to the individual to determine a suitable starting point in CSE.
-If the course turns out to be too elementary or too difficult, we highly encourage you to meet with an advisor as soon as possible.
+If the course you choose to start with turns out to be too elementary or too difficult, we highly encourage you to meet with an advisor as soon as possible.

 Course Descriptions